 The Apple Worldwide Developer Conference, or WWDC, is held every June at Apple's spaceship campus.
 The company shows off its latest updates to each major operating system and the developer tools that make apps.
-Apple has shifted to a digital-only format which enables more developers than ever to participate in online sessions.
+Apple has shifted to a hybrid digital and in-person format which enables more developers than ever to participate in online sessions.

 ● Developer betas released during the conference

 ● Digital-only presentations enables high-quality presentations

 WWDC is an Apple event that takes place over five days, with the keynote address on the first day.
 The keynote has become increasingly popular among non-developers due to the presentation and the hype it generates.

 Before the COVID-19 pandemic, Apple would invite thousands of developers to attend the conference in person.
 Attendees would fill the Steve Jobs Theater on the Apple Park campus to catch a glimpse of the future and get a chance to interact with Apple engineers face-to-face.